Anaplastic Lymphoma Kinase (ALK) Rearrangement of Lung Adenocarcinoma among North Sumatera Population

 Downloads

 Introduction: Lung cancer is a malignancy of the lung parenchyma or bronchi.
-Globally, cases and deaths of lung cancer continue to increase.
-Lung cancer remains the most common cancer diagnosis in males.
-Molecular targeted therapy directed at oncogene driver mutations, such as ALK, improves the prognosis of patients with NSCLC.
-This study aims to determine the characteristics of lung adenocarcinoma patients and the prevalence of ALK rearrangement among the North Sumatra population.
+Molecular targeted therapy directed at oncogene driver mutations, such as anaplastic lymphoma kinase (ALK), improves the prognosis of patients with non-small cell lung carcinoma (NSCLC).
+This study aimed to determine the characteristics of lung adenocarcinoma patients and the prevalence of ALK rearrangement among the North Sumatra population.

-Methods: This is a descriptive study using data from patient's FFPE ALK examination results and medical records.
-The laboratory will analyze the patient’s FFPE for ALK fusion protein expression using the VENTANA anti-ALK (D5F3) procedure to determine the prevalence of ALK rearrangement.
+Methods: This descriptive study used data from patients' formalin-fixed paraffin-embedded (FFPE) ALK examination results and medical records.
+The laboratory analyzed the patient’s FFPE for ALK fusion protein expression using the VENTANA anti-ALK (D5F3) procedure to determine the prevalence of ALK rearrangement.

-Results: Of the 34 subjects, it was revealed that the characteristics of lung adenocarcinoma patients were 18 patients aged >60 years (52.9%), male gender 26 patients (76.4%), and heavy smokers 24 patients (70.6%).
-Based on the pTNM stage, most samples were classified as Stage IVA, with 24 cases (70.6%) showing the highest incidence of metastases to the pleura.
+Results: Of the 34 subjects, it was revealed that the characteristics of lung adenocarcinoma patients were 18 patients aged >60 years old (52.9%), 26 male patients (76.4%), and 24 heavy smoker patients (70.6%).
+Based on the pathological tumor-node-metastasis (pTNM) stage, most samples were classified as stage IVA, with 24 cases (70.6%) showing the highest metastases to the pleura.
 There were 2 cases of ALK mutations obtained through immunohistochemical examination with a percentage of 5.8%.

 Conclusion: There are relatively few ALK rearrangement mutations in lung adenocarcinoma patients without screening.
 Additional research is needed to ascertain the distribution of lung adenocarcinoma patient characteristics associated with a higher prevalence of ALK rearrangement mutations.